0xyieldstream/docs/invariants.md

 - A vault deposits $1,000 in a stablecoin lending market.
 - Over time, the value in the market should either remain at $1,000 or increase due to interest accrual.
-- If the market suddenly reports $950, the Stablecoin Invariant is triggered.
+- If the market suddenly reports $950, the lending invariant is triggered.
 - The protocol immediately halts all interactions with the market and switches it to recovery mode.
 - During the next user transaction, the $950 is withdrawn and returned to the vault, preventing further losses.